-If you have a condition that needs continued medication, your printed prescription will normally show a medication list on the white (tear-off) side and the pharmacy will give this list to you.
-This may then be used as a record and to order a further supply.
+If you have a condition that needs continued medication, your printed prescription will normally show a medication list on the white (tear-off) side.
+The pharmacy will give you this list, and it may be used as a record to order a further supply.

 To order your repeat prescription either:

-- or tick the items you require on your printed list and drop it into the external letterbox or post it to us.
+- Tick the items you require on your printed prescription and drop it in our external letterbox, or post it to us.

-Telephone orders are the least accurate and hardest to process and so are only accepted for very elderly housebound patients with no internet access.
+Telephone prescription orders are the least accurate, and hardest to process.
+For this reason, we are trying to move away from providing this service, and are only accepting requests from very elderly housebound patients with no internet access.
+We thank you for your understanding.

 Your prescription will normally be ready for you, or your designated pharmacy, to pick up two working days later.
-Repeat prescriptions will occasionally be declined and you will be requested to talk with the doctor for re-assessment.
+Repeat prescriptions will occasonally be declined and you will be requested to talk with your doctor for a reassessment.

 You can also sign up with your preferred chemist for electronic prescriptions (see opposite).
-Housebound patients may be able to have their medication delivered.
-Please contact your pharmacy for details.
+Housebound patients may be able to have their medication delivered directly to them.
+Please contact your pharmacy for more details.

-Please be aware that our local pharmacies are challenged during the COVID-19 pandemic due to necessary staff absence and need for social distancing to be maintained.
-Please be patient with them.
-Without the pharmacies we cannot prescribe for you at all!
+Please be aware that our local pharmacies are increasingly challenged by the COVID-19 pandemic due to necessary staff absence and need for social distancing to be maintained.
+We ask that you are patient with them, as without their work we can't deliver the medications needed.

 Electronic Prescribing Service